What We Do

 The embroidery and screen printing are two different procedures that are commonly used for customizing t-shirts by a large number of people.
 Before you choose any of these two options, you better know the difference between these two.
 Both of these share the same idea of imprinting the brand name on the t-shirt but are different in their application, cost, and appearance.

 When it is about customizing polo t-shirts, hats, bags, and jackets, embroidery is one of the most common options.
-While embroidering a garment, thread and needle are used to create the logo design.
+While embroidering a garment, thread, and needle are used to create the logo design.
 It creates a 3D look on the material and is often thought to be quite professional and classy.

 Heat transfer printing

-Heat transfer paper is a specialty paper that transfers printed designs to shirts and other garments when heat is applied.
+Heat transfer paper is a specialty paper that transfers printed designs to shirts and other garments when the heat is applied.
 The process involves printing a design onto a sheet of heat transfer paper using an inkjet or laser printer.
 Then, you place the printed sheet on your T-shirt and press it using a heat press (in certain cases, a home iron will work, but heat presses provide the best results).
 After you’ve pressed it, you peel away the paper, and your image adheres nicely onto the fabric.

 The sublimation process is quite similar to that of heat transfer paper.
 Like heat transfer paper, the process involves printing a design onto a sheet of specialty paper—sublimation paper in this case—and pressing it to a garment with a heat press.
 The difference lies in the science behind sublimation.
 Sublimation ink, when heated, turns from a solid to a gas that embeds itself into the polyester fabric.
 When it cools, it goes back to a solid and becomes a permanent part of the fabric.

-Method in which ink is applied directly to the surface to be printed (substrate).
+The method in which ink is applied directly to the surface to be printed (substrate).
 The image to be printed is photographically transferred to a very fine fabric(the screen) such that the non-printing areas are blocked off and the fabric serves as a stencil.
 The ink is wiped across the screen to pass through the unblocked pores and reach the substrate.
 For each color to be printed a separate screen is prepared and the process is repeated.
-It is more suitable for curved shapes (such as bottles and cups), non-porous surfaces (such)as ceremics and metals), and short print runs.
+It is more suitable for curved shapes (such as bottles and cups), non-porous surfaces (such)as ceramics and metals), and short print runs.
 Also called serigraphy

-Offset printing technology uses plates, usually made from aluminum, which are used to transfer an image onto a rubber “blanket”, and then rolling that image onto a sheet of paper.
+Offset printing technology uses plates, usually made from aluminum, which is used to transfer an image onto a rubber “blanket”, and then rolling that image onto a sheet of paper.
 It’s called offset because the ink is not transferred directly onto the paper.
 Because offset presses run so efficiently once they are set up, offset printing is the best choice when larger quantities are needed, and provides accurate color reproduction, and crisp, clean professional looking printing.

-Digital printing doesn’t use plates the way offset does, but instead uses options such as toner (like in laser printers) or larger printers that do use liquid ink.
+Digital printing doesn’t use plates the way offset does but instead uses options such as toner (like in laser printers) or larger printers that do use liquid ink.
 Digital printing shines when lower quantities are needed; think of a run of 20 greeting cards or 100 flyers.
-Another benefit of digital printing is it’s variable data capability.
-When each piece needs a unique code, name or address, digital is the only way to go.
+Another benefit of digital printing is its variable data capability.
+When each piece needs a unique code, name, or address, digital is the only way to go.
 Offset printing cannot accommodate this need.
 Learn more about digital printing options and capabilities.